gro-ove/ac-server-wrapper/README.md

 - Runs a proper fully customizable (with both templates and static files) web-server as well, as a fancy landing page.

 - Full Linux support;

-### TODO

-- Optional skins-from-clients upload;
-- Some Windows wrapper for easier management;
-- Some configs management tool?
-- Read chat messages?
-- Some sort of Minorating integration?

 ### Usage (Linux)